stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 There is a lot of mucking about and hard-coded data here that we will address in the next chapter.

-The final change to the demo is to remove the hard coded vertex data in the shader and configure the incoming VBO, which involves:
+The final change to the demo is to remove the hard coded vertex data in the shader and configure the incoming VBO which involves:

 - The addition of two `layout` directives to specify the incoming data from the vertex buffer, corresponding to the locations specified in the vertex attributes.